Skip to content

 Backtracking on a hill

-The backtracking strategy is based on the relationship between pairs of neighbour trackers.
-See the description of the backtracking strategy.
+The backtracking strategy is based on the relationship between pairs of neighboring trackers.

 Backtracking_DiffAltitude

-When the backtracking angle is calculated for the trackers A and B (at higher altitude), a shade on the tracker C (at lower altitude) is unavoidable.
-Here half the tracker is shaded.
+When the backtracking angle is calculated for trackers A and B (at higher altitude), a shadow on tracker C (at lower altitude) is unavoidable.
+Here, half the tracker is shaded.

 Backtracking_DiffAltitudeB

-Inversely when the tracker B is lower than the tracker A, the tracker C has not an optimal tilt for collecting the whole available sun's light.
-A better tilt would intercept more light, this corresponds to a loss due to the cosine effect.
+Conversely, when tracker B is lower than tracker A, tracker C does not have an optimal tilt for collecting the full available sunlight.
+A better tilt would intercept more light—this corresponds to a loss due to the cosine effect.